Customer Loyalty — Individual Customer Experience

-This is an elegant way to sell seats for cheap that would otherwise have gone to waste, because they do so under the radar without damaging their brand equity, in other words the perceived value of these seats out in the world is not eroded.
-Airlines could never sell a first-class seat to Dubai to a customer for under $1,000 because that would ruin their brand, but it’s better than $0 if nobody finds out about it, which is what happens when an airline sells an empty seat to a partner airline, with the added value of increased loyalty from that customer!
+This is an elegant way to sell seats for cheap that would otherwise have gone to waste, because the airlines do so under the radar without damaging their brand equity.
+In other words, the perceived value of these seats out in the world is not eroded.
+Airlines could never sell a First Class seat to Dubai to a customer for under $1,000 because that would ruin their brand.
+But it’s better than $0 if nobody finds out about it — which is what happens when an airline sells an empty seat to a partner airline, with the added value of increased loyalty from that customer!

 The Market Value of Miles and Points

 Do you get a sneaky feeling that you’re somehow getting shafted when you use your miles to book your travel?
-Although we have no direct insight into the actual price that airlines and credit card companies pay each-other for points and miles, a bit of simple math might give us an indication, and will help us understand if we are actually getting a good deal or not.
+Although we have no direct insight into the actual price that airlines and credit card companies pay each other for points and miles, a bit of simple math might give us an indication and will help us understand if we are actually getting a good deal or not.
+Consider this:

-- An intercontinental long-haul return ticket in Business Class costs around $3,000.
+- An intercontinental long-haul round-trip ticket in Business Class costs around $3,000.
 We guess that an unsold inventory seat might be sold inter-alliance for 20% of the price, so let’s say $600.

-- That same seat booked using miles would set you back 135,000 miles, a “cost per mile” of roughly ¢.44 for the airline.
+- That same seat booked using miles would set you back 135,000 miles, a “cost per mile” of roughly 44 cents for the airline.

-- Airlines can thus sell their points to credit card companies for ¢.5 each and make a small profit.
-However, they know that many points never get used, they expire or are spent on low-cost items such as coffee onboard, so we think the cost is probably half of what it seems, say ¢.2 each.
+- Airlines can thus sell their points to credit card companies for 5 cents each and make a small profit.
+However, they know that many points never get used, that they expire, or that they're spent on low-cost items such as coffee onboard.
+So we think the cost is probably half of what it seems, say 2 cents each.
 That’s 150% margin for the airline.

-- An elite level airline credit card will give you about 1-2 points per dollar spent depending on what you spend it on, but let’s stick to 2 points per dollar for the purposes of this exercise, which is generous.
-Credit cards charge merchants about 3% for each charge so a $100 charge will generate $3 revenue, and your 2 points per dollar at half a cent per point will have cost them only $1.
+- An elite level airline credit card will give you about one to two points per dollar spent, depending on what you spend it on.
+But let’s stick to two points per dollar for the purposes of this exercise (which is generous).
+Credit cards charge merchants about 3% for each charge so a $100 charge will generate $3 revenue, and your two points per dollar at half a cent per point will have cost them only $1.
 That’s 200% margin for the credit card company.

-Add to this the yearly fees that credit card companies charge, this is quite a good business for them as well as the airlines.
+Add to this the yearly fees that credit card companies charge and this is quite a good business for them, as well as the airlines.

-Yes and No. Airlines and credit card companies are certainly making hay from this business, but it enables them to offer a wide range of travel options and other things that would otherwise not be available, it’s actually capitalism at its best.
-Not to mention the efficiencies that come from filling empty seats, to the environment and to the cost of travel in general.
-It also seems to be saving the airlines in the short term as they are leveraging the value of their points programs to raise more cash to survive the pandemic, money that otherwise likely would have come in the form of more bailouts from the government, i.e. you.
+Yes and No. Airlines and credit card companies are certainly making hay from this business, but it enables them to offer a wide range of travel options and other things that would otherwise not be available.
+It’s actually capitalism at its best.
+Not to mention, there are efficiencies that come from filling empty seats — from the impact on the environment to the cost of travel in general.
+It also seems to be saving the airlines in the short term, as they are leveraging the value of their points programs to raise more cash to survive the pandemic — money that otherwise likely would have come in the form of more bailouts from the government, i.e. you.